Minugurulu: Reception

 The film was also showcased official selection, Golden Elephant, at the International Children's Film Festival in Hyderabad, India.

 The film was also showcased at the Rafi Peer's 3rd International Film Festival held at Lahore in December 2013.
 On 26 December 2013, the film was screened at the Kolkata International Film Festival and International Children's Film Festival of Kolkata.
-The film garnered official selection at the Fifth International Disability Film Festival - Ability Fest held between 23–26 September 2013.
+The film garnered official selection at the Fifth International Disability Film Festival – Ability Fest held between 23 and 26 September 2013.

-The film is the “First Telugu script to be preserved in Oscar Library‘s permanent core collection” and First ever Telugu film that is contended for OSCAR best feature 2014 Along with 323 Features.
+The film is the "First Telugu script to be preserved in Oscar Library‘s permanent core collection" and First ever Telugu film that is contended for OSCAR best feature 2014 Along with 323 Features.